coala/coala/docs/Developers/Executing_Tests.rst

 -------------------

 coala has a big test suite.
 It is meant to work on every platform on every PC.
-If you just execute our tests you are doing us a favor.
+If you just execute our tests you are doing us a favour.

 To run tests, You first need to install some dependencies.
 This can be done by following these steps: